qgrid/qgrid.github.io/source/plugin/state-persistence.md

 }
 ```

-## How to persist state on server?
+## How to save/load state on server?

 ```typescript
 @Component({